Scandal-UK/FluentValidationLister/ReadMe.md

 The first screen runs a very basic (and fully-commented) snippet of TypeScript to return and display the validation metadata for an endpoint.

 The second screen shows a generic TypeScript implementation with a web form, this time using the jQuery library.
-It displays client-side and server-side (problem details) validation errors in the same way for comparison.
+It displays client-side and server-side (problem details) validation errors in the same way for comparison. **This script is generic, so there is an expectation that the form field names match the JSON property names for this to work properly!**

 The validators in the project demonstrate these features of the filter;